-A published fare is one that is available for purchase by anyone.
+Basically, a published fare is one that is available for purchase by anyone.
 You could call the airline, or check for prices online, and published fares will be immediately available for purchase.

 Seat sales launched by airlines are considered published fares as well since (subject to seat availability) such airfares are offered to the public.

-If you called an airline looking for the rules to an unpublished fare you would be out of luck.
+If you call an airline looking for the rules to an unpublished fare you would be out of luck.
 They are not offered for sale by the airline online or over the phone with the airline.